manoharant/cbp-incident-analysis-assistant/chainlit.md

-# Welcome to CBP Incident Analysis Assistant! 🚀🤖
+# Welcome to DIAA - Digital Incident Analysis Assistant! 🚀🤖

 Hi there, 👋 We're excited to have you on board.
 Incident Analysis tool designed to help you to analyze incidents and create issues.